 Some examples of non acceptance are focusing on thinking how:

 This focus in your thinking generates anger, jealousy, insecurity, and unhappiness.
-Also, it does not help you to solve relationship or life problems but causes you to get stuck in an emotional state that is not comfortable.
+Also, it does not help you to solve relationship or life problems, but causes you to get stuck in an emotional state that is not comfortable.

-When you are in a state of non acceptance, you get stuck in the place of resistance, rather than being able to problem solve effective ways to deal with things.
+When you are in a state of non acceptance, you get stuck in the place of resistance rather than being able to problem solve effective ways to deal with things.

 Some people confuse acceptance with giving up.
 Acceptance is not resignation.
 Acceptance does not mean that you just “ accept” that you are overweight, or in an unhappy marriage, or depressed.
 It merely means that you honestly appraise the situation and stop expending all your energy insisting it should be different when it isn’t.